theNewDynamic/coosbay-1/site/content/blog/2016-01-10-when-where-and-how-to-find-the-best-dungeness-crab-on-oregons-coast.md

 ---
-title: When, Where and How to Find the Best Dungeness Crab on Oregon's Coast
+title: How to Find the Best Oregon Dungeness Crab in 2019
 date: 2019-01-31 11:04:54 -0800
 description: "Whether you like catching them or just eating Dungeness Crab, now is the time to plan your Oregon Coast adventure and go crabbing on the Southern Oregon